Cyber-Duck/Silverstripe-Block-Page/README.md

 ### The DataObject

-This should extends ContentBlock and should have title and description config vars.
+This should extends ContentBlock and should have title and description configuration properties as a minimum.

 ```php
 class EditorBlock extends ContentBlock